The Art of the Deal: Publication and promotion

 The Art of the Deal was published in November 1987 by Random House.
 A promotional campaign was undertaken in conjunction with its release.
 This included Trump holding a release party at Trump Tower, hosted by Jackie Mason, featuring a celebrity-filled guest list.
 Trump made a series of appearances on television talk shows and was pictured on a number of magazine covers.
+Contemporary coverage in the Los Angeles Times reported that the book sold 54,000 copies in one week during the promotion.

 Two months before publication, in a bid to promote the book, Trump waded into national politics.
-On September 2, 1987, working with his publicist, Dan Klores, and long-running political interlocutor, Roger Stone, Trump ran full-page ads in major newspapers excoriating Washington for defending allies on the American taxpayers' dime.
+On September 2, 1987, working with his publicist, Dan Klores, and long-running political interlocutor, Roger Stone, Trump ran full-page ads in major newspapers criticizing Washington for the cost of defending U.S. allies.
 On October 22, he spoke to a New Hampshire crowd under the aegis of a "Draft Trump" movement.
 Of the speech, Trump said in early 2016, "I wasn't even thinking about [running for president] ...
 It was a lot to do with my book."
 Klores said, "He didn't run but it was probably the greatest book promotion of all time."
 Excerpts were published in New York Magazine.
 The book has been translated into over a dozen languages.